Dr. Alex Stone, DPT, CSCS

 If you’re still struggling with itchiness, we recommend consulting with your PT for other products.
 Physical therapists usually have a good understanding of massage oils and other products that could be helpful.

-And don’t forget, you can always try using a massage gun with your clothes on.
+Remember, you can always try using a massage gun with your clothes on.
 This can help reduce the intensity of the vibrations on your skin.

 Attachments